LukerMaster/SFML-NET-Basic-Framework/README.md

     {
         public void UnloadAllAssets()
         {
-            // Does not to do anything
+            // Does not need to do anything
             // in particular.
 But SHOULD unload
             // all assets.
         }